 Hybrid Electric Vehicles (HEVs)

 the most famous of them must be the Toyota Prius.
-Those cars run on fuel but there small hybrid engine help reduce consumption by up to 50%, especially in a city environment.
+Those cars run on fuel but there small hybrid engine help , especially in a city environment.
 They are a great choice but as difficult to get as regular EVs right now.

 In addition to this, charging stations are more and more abundant, some even coming to Erin, making it easier to get on the road for longer trips.
 Charging technology is also improving with faster charge time and now, even smaller and cheaper EVs, such as the Chevrolet Bolt, have ranges in the 400 Kms, demonstrating that all previous anxieties about using EVs are vanishing as the technology improves.

 The EV market is some sort of the wild west at the moment.
 I’ll talk about pricing in the ugly section and will focus here on the wild claims made by manufacturers on their EVs.

 It is hard to decipher and understand who is legit in the industry.
 New startups pop up and go in a whim and new revolutionizing models are announced regularly, to be only a disappointment.
 The launch of the Vietnamese EV maker Vinfast, on the US market, is a good example of how people can be left hanging, between delays and range disappointment.